ncase/mental-health/index.md

 Thus began a weird collaboration.

-(To clarify: I'm being metaphorical.
-I do not have split personalities, nor do I recommend improving your mental health by creating split personalities.
-"Talking to your characters" is apparently [a very common thing authors do](https://psycnet.apa.org/record/2004-16205-004).
-Really.
-I swear I'm not nuts.)

 Strange side effect: I started *liking* my anxiety.
 Because now, whenever my anxiety went on a thought-spiral like:

 > 🐺 What can we even do that matters in the grand scheme of things?
 Contribute to humanity?
 All great works decay like Ozymandias.
 Love?
 Death always does it part.
 And how much death there is!
 We'll die, our loved ones will die, the 2nd Law of Thermodynamics means even the *universe* will die!
 LIFE HAS NO MEANING, DEATH HAS NO MEANING, AND EVEN MEANING HAS NO MEANI–